rubtatex/airbox/README.md

 ## 📝 License

-This project is licensed under the MIT License - see LICENSE file for details.
+This project is licensed under the MIT License.

 ## 🤝 Contributing